Grants and Scholarships

 Hampshire College must certify a covered individual’s academic status before they can receive any benefits.
 If a covered individual receives a Hampshire award package and later receives VA benefits, the Hampshire Grant is reduced by the amount of the VA educational benefit.

 Hampshire College also participates in the Yellow Ribbon award.

 Covered individuals who may be eligible for the G.I.
 Bill or Yellow Ribbon awards must provide a “certificate of eligibility” to the college's office of central records.
 A “certificate of eligibility” can also include a “Statement of Benefits” obtained from the Department of Veterans Affairs’ (VA) website – eBenefits, or a VAF 28-1905 form for chapter 31 authorization purposes).
 Any covered individual may attend or participate in the course of their education during the period beginning on the date on which the individual provides to the educational institution a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 and ending on the earlier of the following dates:

 - The date on which payment from VA is made to the institution.

 - 90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility.

-The financial aid office will add any pending awards to the individual’s records.
-These pending awards will appear on the student's electronic bill.
+The financial aid office will add any pending aid to the individual’s records.
+These pending aid will appear on the student's electronic bill.
 The office of student accounts will not assess a late charge on these funds if the funds are not received by the college's bill due date.
 Additionally, the College will not deny access to classes, libraries, or other institutional facilities, or require that a covered individual borrow additional funds due to the delayed disbursement funding from VA under chapter 31 or 33.
 The covered individual is responsible to make payment arrangements on the balance on the bill otherwise a late fee may be charged on the outstanding bill balance.